GOODIG HOUSE PLAS GWDIG

 Goodig House or Plas Gwdig was a large estate that was at one time home to some of the people who influenced Burry Port and the surrounding district from the 17th to the 20th century.

 The name Goodig comes from the Welsh ‘coedwig’ meaning ‘forest’.
 Today it is a large imposing fire damaged ruin overlooking the Burry Estuary on the A484 road into Burry Port.

 For many passing motorists it was a landmark home to a herd of pigs and goats.

 But it was not always so.
-Originally it was a farm house and house and its origins are somewhat obscure, but earliest records show it was a farm owned by Thomas David Roger ab Owen.
+Originally it was a farm house and its origins are somewhat obscure, but earliest records show it was a farm owned by Thomas David Roger ab Owen.

 When he died at the end of the 17th century the estate passed to his only child Anne of Goodig.
 She married Evan Price, fifth son of Griffith Price of Penllergaer and Elizabeth Llewelyn, thus linking the estates of Goodig and Penllergaer.
 The Price family were coal owners from Llanelli who had agreements with John Stepney (later 6th Baronet) and later Hector Rees Cilymaenllwyd (1729) to develop their adjoining coal fields.
 It was around this time that the house was enlarged and gentrified enough to merit a title “Plas Goodig.”
 There is a stone to this effect on the front wall inscribed “T.P.E.
 1701”